catwomey/catwomey.github.io/_posts/2015-03-18-Mock-apis-with-go.markdown

 ---

 Creating mock apis seems to be something that is overlooked by even seasoned developers, but i've personally found this to be one of the best tools at my disposal.
-At the end of this post i hope that i've inspired you to do it on your next project
+At the end of this post I hope that i've inspired you to do it on your next project

 ##What is a mock api?